Python-PyQt/PyQt5-Docs/docs/installation.rst

 .. option:: --confirm-license

-    Using this confirms that you accept the terms of the PyQt5 license.
+    Using this confirms that you accept the terms of the PyQt license.
 If it is omitted then you will be asked for confirmation during configuration.

 .. option:: --dbus DIR